 How to disable or remove a Specific WAF Rule

-This guide outlines the available methods to remove specific WAF Rules, either via the Web user interface or by creating a Custom WAF Rule.
+This guide outlines the available methods to remove specific WAF Rules.
+This can be achieved by disabling the entire rule or by creating a more specific custom rule.

 To disable a rule, we need to know the rule ID and the associated rule file.
 This information will be found in the WAF Audit Logs under System Configuration > Logging Options > Extended Log Files.
 The WAF Audit Log snippet below indicates that a rule has been triggered.
 The parts of the log message we are concerned with for the purpose of this article have been highlighted.

 2021-04-09T14:48:05+00:00 lb100 wafd: [client 10.35.56.24] ModSecurity: Access denied with code 403 (phase 2).
 Operator GE matched 15 at TX:anomaly_score. [file "/tmp/waf/2/REQUEST-949-BLOCKING-EVALUATION.conf"] [line "93"] [id "949110"] [msg "Inbound Anomaly Score Exceeded (Total Score: 19)"] [severity "CRITICAL"] [ver "OWASP_CRS/3.3.0"] [tag "application-multi"] [tag "language-multi"] [tag "platform-multi"] [tag "attack-generic"] [hostname "10.35.56.31"] [uri "/drupal/index.php/contextual/render"] [unique_id "3de20800-e006-4d5c-856c-15279227f84b"]

 Access denied with code 403 – indicates the action taken by the LoadMaster.

 iis_attacks.conf – the rule file corresponding to the entry in the Assigned Rules under WAF Options.

 SecRuleRemoveById ID ID RANGE

 We can break the rule down into the explanation below.